erysimum/soccerize/README.md

 ### Jenkins Shared Library Setup
-Follow these steps to configure the Shared Library in Jenkins for your pipeline:
+ To configure the Shared Library in Jenkins for your pipeline:

 1. Go to **Manage Jenkins** → **System**.
 2. Search for **Global Trusted Pipeline Libraries**.